DefenderOfHyrule/defenderofhyrule.github.io/docs/index.md

 This guide will guide you through the installation of modchips, there are important things you should know before continuing with this guide.

+!!! info "Information"
+    If you came here from the NH Server guide, you're here to modchip your Switch.
+Follow along with this guide if you have the required skills to do so.

 -----

 #### Again, this guide is not for beginners and the Switch is not a good first project.